Self-Hosted GitHub Runners on Spot Instances

 The registration token (REGISTRATION_TOKEN) is fetched by the Lambda function via the GitHub API just before calling RunInstances, then injected into user data.
 Tokens expire after one hour — tight enough window for a newly provisioned instance.

-Handling Spot interruptions gracefully
+Handling Spot interruptions and cleanup

 Cost comparison